foundation/supercollider/docs/usage.md

 ## Setup

 Before running the parser, call `Supercollider.config()` with an object of configuration settings.
-Refer to the [configuration](#configoptions) section below to see every option.
+Refer to the [full API](api.md) to see every option.

 ```js
 var Super = require('supercollider');